tom-howard/acs6121/docs/course/sim/part6.md

 Line following is a handy skill for a robot to have!
 We can achieve this on our TurtleBot3 using its camera system and the image processing techniques that have been covered so far in this session.

-COM2009 Lecture 6 introduces a well established algorithm for closed-loop control known as **PID Control**, and this can be used to achieve such line following behaviour.
+You will no doubt already be familiar with the well established algorithm for closed-loop control known as **PID Control**, and this can be used to achieve such line following behaviour.

 At the heart of this is the principle of *Negative-Feedback* control, which considers a **Reference Input**, a **Feedback Signal** and the **Error** between these.